AlisonV2/av2-linked-up/README.md

 ### Tests

+- Jest : Tests coverage can be found in jest-cover/index.html
-Tests coverage can be found in coverage/index.html
+- Cypress: Tests coverage can be found in coverage/index.html

 ### Jira